🧹 APIs, JSON, and Data Cleaning

 I chose to only keep a somewhat small fraction of the data.
 There were initially 53 columns of data, but many of those columns contained values such as the minimum and maximum values of identifying factors like an individual's height, etc. For the purposes of this project, I kept only the most useful data.
 So as you can see in the following cells, I narrowed the data down from 53 cumbersome columns to 12 useful ones:

-The first column that I noticed was odd was the title column, which for most entries, contains the name of the individual.
+column, which for most entries, contains the name of the individual.
 I found it a good place to start with renaming the column and checking for any missing values, because no-name = not very useful.

-The next column that I found to be an issue was the files column, which contains the FBI Most Wanted poster for the individual and the label of the language the poster is in.
+column, which contains the FBI Most Wanted poster for the individual and the label of the language the poster is in.
 The poster link was buried within a dictionary inside of a list, so it was clear that the first step with this column was extracting the poster path and saving that as the only value to keep in this column.
-And then it also made sense to rename the column containing all poster paths as poster.
-Unfortunately, the posters are in PDF format, and I was unable to get a visual representation in the Jupyter notebook of the PDFs.
+And then it also made sense to rename the column containing all poster paths as poster

-The next column that made sense to tackle was the images column, which contained anywhere from one image for each individual to a list full of images.
-I decided to keep only the one main image for the individual and save it to an image column.
+column.
 The image, like the poster path mentioned above, was deeply buried in dictionaries and lists.
-In addition to extracting the image, I include a short function to create the HTML path necessary to display sample images in the dataframe using the HTML module:
+In addition to extracting the image, I include a short function to create the HTML path necessary to display sample images in the dataframe using the HTML

 The next aspect I noticed as I worked with the data was that there seem to be a large number of children in the data, as you can see above in the images.
 So I dug a bit deeper to find that there are a large number of missing persons who are also included in the FBI's Most Wanted.
 Originally, I was not at all aware of this as a facet of the database itself.
 I thought it would all be individuals accused of horrible criminal activity.
-So I decided to parse the text in the details column and try to find an accurate count of the number of records that reflected missing persons rather than criminal activity.
+So I decided to parse the text in the details

 Spoiler alert!
 I found out later that this could have been done more easily.
 But we will get to that.
 At least here, we get a good example of how to use masks for filtering data!